butterygg/motivator/motivator/README.md

 - Points manager
 - Assessor management
 - Authentication
-- Schema, DB , Data related to Motivator
+- Schema, DB, Data related to Motivator

 ## Protocols
 Contain the specific implementation for each protocol.